theboyWhoCriedWoolf/async-bundle/docs/redux.md

 <a name="createReducer"></a>
 #### CreateReducer

-CreateReducer must be supplied when instantiating AsyncBundle in order to make sure root reducers are correctly handled when replacing reducers for each route.
+CreateReducer must be supplied when instantiating `async-bundle` in order to make sure root reducers are correctly handled when replacing reducers for each route.

 ```js
 import { combineReducers } from 'redux';